HomeDirectoriesDominating the Google Maps Pack: A US Business Guide to GBP Optimization

 Call to actionNext step for customers“Call today for a free consultation or book online.”

-Your GBP business description is limited to 750 characters, making every word count.
-This space isn’t just for explaining what you do—it’s prime real estate for planned keyword placement that helps Google understand exactly what services you provide and who you serve.
+Your GBP description is limited to 750 characters, so every word counts.
+This space isn’t only for explaining what you do; it’s prime room for planned keyword placement that helps Google understand exactly what you offer and who you serve.

 Did you know?

-A study referenced in Rialto Marketing found that 68% of consumers would stop using a local business if they found incorrect information online.
-NAP consistency isn’t just about SEO—it directly impacts customer trust.
+A study referenced in Rialto Marketing found that 68% of consumers would stop using a local business if they found wrong information online.
+NAP consistency isn’t only about SEO; it shapes customer trust.

-If you discover NAP inconsistencies during your audit, prioritize fixing them based on domain authority.
-Start with high-authority sites like major directories and industry associations, then work your way down to smaller platforms.
+If you find NAP inconsistencies during your audit, fix them in order of domain authority.
+Start with high-authority sites like major directories and industry associations, then work down to smaller platforms.

-What about businesses that move locations?
-When updating your address, don’t create a new listing—update your existing one.
-Google maintains historical data about your business, and creating a new profile means starting from scratch with no review history or accumulated ranking signals.
+What about businesses that move?
+When you update your address, don’t create a new listing; update the existing one.
+Google keeps historical data about your business, and a new profile means starting over with no review history or accumulated ranking signals.

-For multi-location businesses, maintaining NAP consistency becomes even more necessary.
+For multi-location businesses, NAP consistency matters even more.
 Each location should have its own distinct GBP listing with location-specific information.
 Sharing phone numbers or using generic store locator pages can dilute your local relevance signals.

 Quick Tip:

-Create a spreadsheet to track all online mentions of your business.
-Include the platform name, URL, and the exact NAP information displayed.
-This makes regular audits much more manageable.
+Build a spreadsheet to track every online mention of your business.
+Include the platform name, the URL, and the exact NAP information shown.
+That makes regular audits much easier.

-According to Newman Web Solutions’ 2024 analysis, businesses with consistent NAP information across at least 15 online platforms saw a 23% higher likelihood of appearing in the Google Maps 3-pack compared to those with inconsistencies.
+According to Newman Web Solutions’ 2024 analysis, businesses with consistent NAP information across at least 15 online platforms were 23% more likely to appear in the Google Maps 3-pack than those with inconsistencies.

-Start by conducting a NAP audit across these key platforms:
+Start with a NAP audit across these key platforms:

 • Your Google Business Profile